Alfred Hero -Short Biosketch 3

 of the IEEE Signal Processing Society.
 Since 2011 he has been a member of the Committee on Applied and

-Theoretical Statistics (CATS) of the US National Academies of Science.
+Theoretical Statistics (CATS) of the US National Academies of Science, which he now chairs.

 Prof. Alfred O. Hero